gaenseklein/slidenotes/tutorials/code.md

 +++

 ---
-## entering codeblocks via toolbar

-the toolbar figures out automatically which one you want to enter. so if you just `click on it while the cursor is inside a line` it will create a simple inline-code-tag around the cursor. if your cursor is at the beginning of a line it will insert a codeblock.

-if you mark **some text inside the editor** and then hit the toolbarbutton it will wrap the text with simple inline-code-tags *if the text is in one line*. if you marked *more than one line* it will wrap it inside a codeblock instead.

-why not hitting escape and try it out on this slide, then come back?

----
 ## advanced configuration of your codeblocks

 we put some more love into codeblocks then just some syntax-highlighting. to make use of the advanced options you have to declare it inside the code-block-head by giving it the *options-flag* `:options`